libre-logic/ansible-collection-librelogic/README.md

 - [docker_nginx](roles/docker_nginx/) - web server and reverse proxy for Docker Swarm services
 - [gitlab](roles/gitlab/) - software forge and DevOps platform
 - [openldap](roles/openldap/) - LDAP directory server and web management interface
+- [mailcatcher](roles/mailcatcher) - Simple SMTP server/mail interceptor and web interface

-See each role's README.md for information on how to use a specific component.
+See each role's `README.md` for information on how to use a specific component.

 ### Installation